kurbhatt/ItemAPI/README.md

 # Item API Provider

 You can do following actions using this application:
   - Call Hello
   - List All Items or Get Item by Priority
   - Get Item by Id
   - Add Item with Provided Validations
   - Update Item with Provided Validations by Id
   - Delete item by Id
-    - Multiply numberA and numberB after Provided Validations.
+  - Update Item with Provided Validations by Id

 ### To build and deploy please execute batch file: build and deploy.bat